sandervanthul/hexagonal-architecture-poc/README.md

 ## Introduction

-The driver side has two different technologies namely a console app and a web app (asp.net core).
-The driven side uses three different repositories namely a filesystem (json), a database (entity framework) and an in memory database implemented with an array.
+The application has two driver actors and three driven actors (excluding the tests).
+The application can be driven from a web application (asp.net core) and a console application.
+The driven side consist of three repositories namely a filesystem (json), a database (entity framework) and an in memory database implemented with an array.
+The application does not have recipients.
 The maincomponent sets up the configurable dependencies.
-The configurable dependency for the driver side are automatically instantiated at application startup using generics.
+The configurable dependency for the driver side is automatically instantiated at application startup using generics.
 The driven side configurable dependency can be changed manually.
+To see how see section [Instructions](#Instructions)

 ## Setup